ccremer/clusterbrake/README.md

 ### What is "Automatic Transcoding"
 If you have a software like Couchpotato which downloads movies and puts them in a output folder, you can pick them up and do some post processing after download.
 If you are concerned about file size or unified codec use in your library, use this.
+However, automatic transcoding might no yield the result you expected from a particular movie.
+So to correct this, there is manual transcoding mode.

 ### Why not ffmpeg?
 So far as I'm aware, ffmpeg does not support x265 which reduces file size in half but uses more CPU power.